 The most typical topping in Argentina is just some dried oregano (use Mexican Oregano in the USA, Greek oregano is another flavor profile) and chili flakes.

 - 1 slice 1 1/2″ thick of provolone cheese (or Quesadilla cheese)

 - fresh bread to serve

-- I recommend doing it outside on the grill, as it smokes a lot or open all doors and windows before you start cooking.
-Heat the grill, hot like you do to seal meat.
+- I recommend doing it outside on the grill, as it smokes a lot, or open all doors and windows before you start cooking.
+Heat the grill hot.
 Or a cast iron griddle.

 - Remove the cheese from the wrap and completely cover with flour, be generous.

-- Place cheese on the hot grill, cook for 2 minutes, using a spatula, turn and cook a few more minutes.
+- Place cheese on the hot grill, and cook for 2 minutes.
+Using a spatula, turn and cook for a few more minutes.

-- Serve immediately on a plate.
-Drizzle with olive oil, oregano and red pepper flakes if desired.
+- Finish melting on a pre-heat cast iron pan.
+Serve immediately on a plate.
+Drizzle with olive oil, oregano, and red pepper flakes if desired.

 - Serve with bread.

 This recipe was sponsored by California Milk Advisory Board and Latina Bloggers Connect.